PrialaRadu/AP-Exam-example/README.md

 I implemented every functionality.
 The code also handles every possible error.

-The code was written and tested in 37 minutes.
+The code was written and tested in 37 minutes (the exam is 70 minutes).

 Main concepts that this exam tests:
  - Object-Oriented Programming